Most Recent & Categories

 Book your In-Home or Remote Diagnosis now!

 Offer valid on complete replacement projects of 10+ windows, entire roofs, or all sides of siding.
 Gutter, door, and attic insulation projects qualify with a minimum job cost of $7,500.
 Discount applies to 50% off installation costs only, which typically account for 20-30% of the total job cost, resulting in a 10-15% overall project discount.
-Purchases also qualify for a free flat-screen TV (brand and size vary, typically 50").
-Partial replacements, repairs, or maintenance services do not qualify.
-The Home Doctor is not liable for the TV, its performance, or any incidents arising from its use.
-Cannot be combined with other offers.
-Contracts must be signed by 12/31/24.
+Valid for new contracts only, cannot be combined with other offers.
+Valid on initial visit only, and has no cash value.
 Residential projects only; exclusions apply.
+Deferred payments only valid with this promotion.
 The Home Doctor reserves the right to modify or cancel this promotion at any time.

 Most Recent: